 There isn’t any review process with Android apps, and they become available in the app store within a few hours of submission.

 Encourage users to provide you with feedback and suggestions for your app.
 Prompt support for end-users and frequently patching the app with improvements will be vital to keeping users engaged.
 Unlike web apps where patch releases can be available to app users instantly, mobile app updates will have to go through the same submission and review process as the initial submission.
 Moreover, with native mobile apps, you have to continually stay on top of technology advancements and routinely update your app for new mobile devices and OS platforms.

 App development is an ongoing process and will continue after the initial launch as you receive user feedback and build additional functionality.
 Invonto has been a leading mobile app development company in the USA.
 Over the years, Invonto has provided mobile app development service to the companies across finance, healthcare, construction, retail, consumer products, logistics, industrial engineering, and entertainment.
 We follow this same process for all of the mobile apps that we create.
-Following this enterprise mobile app development process will ensure a successful launch of your app.
+Following this enterprise mobile app development process will ensure a successful launch of your app as well.

 After reviewing the mobile app development process, what questions do you have about making your idea into a successful app?